gaducgh/gaduc/README.md

  --------------------------------------------

- ### How to
+ ### How to create a new  branch:-

  > git branch branchName

- to create a new branch.

- ### How to
+ ### How to move from a branch to another branch:-

  > git checkout branchName

- to move from a branch to.

  ### How to create a new branch and move to that branch:-

  > git checkout -b brandName

- to create a new branch and move fr
+ to shortcut the process of create the command of creating a new branch and then use the command that moving to the new branch.

  ### How to show all the branches:-

  > git branch

- to show all the branshs.
+ to show the list of all the branches in the project.

  ### How to delete a branch:-

  > git branch -d branchName

- to delete a branch.
+ to delete a branch from the project.

 ***
 # Merge:-